This article includes links which we may receive compensation for if you click, at no cost to you.

 MyFedLoan is the online platform for FedLoan Servicing, a nonprofit student loan servicing organization that is managed by the Pennsylvania Higher Education Assistance Agency.

-According to the agency’s website, MyFed Loan was founded to support the U.S. Department of Education’s ability to service student loans.
+According to the agency’s website, MyFed Loan was founded to support the U.S. Department of Education’s ability to service federal student loans.
 The provider’s stated goal is helping students like you successfully repay your loans.

 MyFedLoan serves borrowers whose loans fall under the William D. Ford Direct Loan Program.
 If you’ve taken out a Direct Subsidized Loan, Direct Unsubsidized Loan, Direct PLUS Loan, or a Direct Consolidation Loan, your repayments can be processed on the platform.